Skip to main content

 Things to Know About Tax Refunds in Canada

 We understandably look forward to receiving them, but tax refunds are not all positive.
-While it certainly feels good to receive a lump-sum deposit in your bank account, don’t let that hit of dopamine fool you: a tax refund is the result of overpaying the government.
-What it means is the Canada Revenue Agency (CRA) collected too much tax from you over the course of the year and is now refunding the excess.
-The bigger the refund, the more interest, investment, and spending opportunities you lost out on throughout the year.
+While it certainly feels good to receive a lump sum deposit in your bank account, don’t let that hit of dopamine fool you: A tax refund is the result of overpaying the government.
+What it means is the CRA collected too much tax from you over the course of the year, and is now refunding the excess.

 How tax refunds work for employees

-Employers collect tax on behalf of the government from your paycheque, before it even gets to your bank account.
+Employers collect tax on behalf of the government from your paycheck, before it even gets to your bank account.
 Employed individuals file an income tax return detailing their income, deductions, and credits before April 30 of the following year to figure out the actual tax they owed.
 If they paid more than they owe, then the government refunds the money.
-If they underpaid (likely because they have investment or other sources of income on which they haven’t yet paid any tax), then they must pay what they owe by April 30.
+If they underpaid (likely because they have investment or other sources of income on which they haven’t yet paid any tax) then they must pay what they owe by April 30.

 How to decrease your tax refund (aka avoid overpaying taxes throughout the year)